-With many desirable active job seekers already having been snapped up, we are turning to passive candidates to fill the vacancies of our clients.
+With many active job seekers already having been snapped up, recruiters are turning to the passive candidate market to fill the tech vacancies in their pipeline.

 So what exactly are passive candidates, and once we have them in our sights, what can we do to tempt them away from their existing employer?